-If World Wonders are your thing you have to check out the world’s longest navigable subterranean river.
-Ancient markings, bats and rock formations are worth the visit!
+If World Wonders is your thing, you have to check out the world’s longest navigable subterranean river.
+Ancient markings, bats, and rock formations are worth the visit!

 el Nido, Palawan

-A Philippines phot tour wouldn’t be complete without el Nido, one of the most iconic locations in the Philippines.
-With crystal clear waters, towering rock formations and some of the most beautiful sunsets I’ve ever seen, it is easy to see why!
+A Philippines photo tour wouldn’t be complete without el Nido, one of the most iconic locations in the Philippines.
+It is easy to see why with crystal clear waters, towering rock formations, and some of the most beautiful sunsets I’ve ever seen!

 Sangat Island, Coron